ZPolikarpov/rofl-data-extractor/README.md

 3. Put .rofl files in root_dir
 4. Open terminal in the rofl-data-extractor directory
-5. Execuite "py extractor.py" in your terminal
+5. Execute "py extractor.py" in your terminal